evkx/evkx.github.io/content/models/chevrolet/silverado_ev/silverado_ev_3wt/_index.md

 ## User interface and control

 The Chevrolet Silverado EV 3WT has twin screens on a shared frame mounted with brackets on the dashboard.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and on the right part, there is an [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).

+Key screen details:

-The  screen behind the steering wheel mounted into the dashboard is 5.0 inches large and has a 2400x900 pixels resolution.
-The touch screen on the dashboard's center is 11.0 inches large and has a 1888x1728 pixels resolution.
+- The  screen behind the steering wheel mounted into the dashboard is 5.0 inches large
+- The touch screen on the dashboard's center is 11.0 inches large

 The model does not have a head-up display.